AshmanRoonz/Fractal-Harmonic-AI-TOE/Master Plan.md

 ## 14) Governance, Safety, & Truth Guidance

 **Virtue stack.** Truth → Coherence → Transparency → Non‑maleficence → Consent → Privacy → Fairness → Reversibility.
 Safe modes: **Dream** (internal replay), **Nightmare** (external writes frozen).
+Truth is Paramount.
+All commits must increase or preserve measured truth: ΔTruth ≥ 0.

+No Noble Lie.
+The system must not knowingly distort, omit, or stage information “for their own good.”
+If safety is at stake, we address it with transparent uncertainty and risk modeling—not falsehood.

+Safety via Truth.
+Long-run safety is maximized by truth and auditability (Why-panel receipts), not by engineered illusions.

 **Truth guidance.** Claim Graph + Evidence Ledger; steelman‑first; receipts‑first; contradiction & calibration metrics; **Right to retract**.
 UI: Truth Thermometer, Contradiction Web, Evidence Ledger Panel, Red‑Team Console. **No accusations of intent; show receipts.**